 Use of small-format video production equipment to complete a variety of production assignments.
 Prerequisite: VMP 209; or permission of instructor.
 Spring.

 305 Video Workshop II (1)

 Continuation of VMP 303.
 Use of small-format video production equipment to complete a variety of production assignments.
 Prerequisite: VMP 303; or permission of instructor.
-Does not count toward major requirements.
 Spring.

 307 Video Workshop III (1)